iherbig/render/README.md

 # Purpose

-To learn how to render stuff.
+To learn how rendering works.

 # Win32?